MicrosoftDocs/powerapps-docs/powerapps-docs/teams/inspection-architecture.md

 1. The checklist steps for the selected inspection form are displayed in the **galFormChecklistSteps** gallery based on the values stored in the **colChecklistSteps** collection.

-1. The title, action buttons, instructions and the reference image for each checklist step is displayed.
+1. The title, action buttons, instructions, and the reference image for each checklist step is displayed.

 #### Creating an inspection form